Top Things do and don’ts in Varanasi

 Visiting Varanasi, Consider this list of do and don’ts in Varanasi.
-Varanasi is one of the oldest city in the world.
+Varanasi is one of the oldest cities in the world.
 It holds the most amazing stories and the most mesmerizing aura.
 You must visit Varanasi to experience life-altering phenomena and the grandeur of the city itself.

 Top Things You must do in Varanasi